JoseAntonioLattice/anharmonic_oscillator/README.md

 -----------

-The main code is standard Fortran 95 and can be compiled with any standard f95 conforming compiler.
+The main code is standard Fortran 90 and can be compiled with any standard f90 conforming compiler.

 ## Intitial Conditions
 You can modifiy the ``parameters.dat`` file to enter different settings for the input parameters.
 The defult ones are:

 ```
 &input_parameters
+N_thermalization = 1000,
+N_measurements = 1000,
+N_skip = 10,
 L = 100,
 dt = 0.1,
 epsilon = 1.0,